Table of Contents

 - Wi-Fi access point controller

-- I/O module for load shedding the stations via the DSO meter
+- I/O module for load shedding of stations via the DSO meter

 - Individual charging station(s)